Kirya522/kirya522.github.io/index.markdown

 Hi!
 I am Kirill currently working as a Java developer at [miro](miro.com).

 My main areas are highload systems and technically hard projects.
 Over the last year, I've started a deep dive into DevOps, kubernetes and infrastructure as code approaches.
+My English level is B2 (Upper intermediate).

 I share my ideas and projects on [github](https://github.com/Kirya522), [medium](https://kirya522.medium.com/) and [habr](https://habr.com/ru/users/kirya522/).
 You may find it suitable.